PTAB

 - Core Argument for this Ground:

-- Expectation of Success (for §103 grounds): A POSITA would have had a reasonable expectation of success because both references used similar and compatible technologies (GPS, infrared sensors, compasses).
-Furthermore, Abowd described its system as modular, which would suggest to a POSITA that integrating its pedestrian-focused features into the architecture of Hayashida's system would be straightforward and yield predictable results without undue experimentation.
+- Expectation of Success: A POSITA would have a reasonable expectation of success because the architectures of Hayashida and Abowd were similar, both employing GPS and infrared positioning.
+Furthermore, Abowd described its system as modular, which would have made integration of its pedestrian-focused features into Hayashida’s framework straightforward and predictable.

 4. Key Claim Construction Positions